pladaria/react-emojione/README.md

 ## Features

 - Dependency free!
+- Can be used as function or component
 - Converts :shortnames:, unicode and ASCII smileys
 - Copy-paste friendly
 - Sprite mode (the only supported mode for now)
-- Configurable styles and options
+- Configurable styleand options
 - Fast!

 ## Install